-Here we move from drawing segments to assigning teams to them, producing documentation, and communicating to ground teams about their tasks.
+Here we move from taking assignments that we created to producing documentation for, and communicating to search teams about their tasks.

 This chapter addresses are two major methods of deployment, creating forms and printing maps, and/or setting up field teams with the mobile app or gpx data.
 Not all teams or incidents will require both methods.